How To Order Winter Tyres or Cold Weather Tyres

-- Winter tyres are produced from a different mixture of materials than standard/summer tyres.
+- Winter tyres or cold weathe tyres are produced from a different mixture (compound) of materials than standard/summer tyres.
 Winter tyres have more natural rubber in them, and this is less affected by cold temperatures.
-It doesn't harden, and has better flexibility and grip in cold temperatures.
+It doesn't harden as much, and has better flexibility and grip in cold temperatures.

 - Winter tyres also have a higher number of 'sipes' (little channels or slots) creating many biting edges that lock into icy and snowy roads, thus helping your vehicle brake and accelerate.